Grammarsalad/B_Kits/README.md

 BLADE: The Blade is an expert fighter and adventurer whose bardic acting abilities make <PRO_HIMHER> appear more intimidating and fearsome.
 This Bard's fighting style is flashy and entertaining but is also lethally dangerous.

 Advantages:
 - At 1st level, may use the Offensive Spin and Defensive Spin abilities once per day.
-Gains one use each every 4 levels thereafter.
+Gains one use at 3rd level, and every 4 levels thereafter.
 - Performs Weapon Display as <PRO_HISHER> bard song.
 - Gains Mastery (+++) in two-weapon fighting at first level.
 - At 3rd level, the Blade can specialize (++) in any single bladed weapon.
 At 3rd level or anytime thereafter, <PRO_HESHE> can select any single bladed weapon with which <PRO_HESHE> is proficient and become specialization with that weapon.
 At 9th level, or anytime thereafter, <PRO_HESHE> can specialize (++) in a second bladed weapon <PRO_HESHE> is proficient with.